grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 ### Warnings

-A warning informs the user not to do something For example:
+A warning informs the user not to do something.

+For example:

 > **Warning:** You cannot back up your dashboards in Grafana.
 You might not be able to recover a dashboard if it is deleted.